jjgecon/EconJM_auto_doc_gen/output_docs/toronto/teaching_statement/Gonzalez_TS.typ

 = Teaching Statement

-My goal as an educator at the University of Toronto Mississauga is to make the robust and dynamic framework of economics accessible and applicable to a diverse student body, preparing them for an ever-changing global landscape.
-Rooted in the department’s commitment to academic excellence and the institution's values of equity and inclusion, my teaching philosophy emphasizes clarity and active engagement as cornerstones of effective learning.
+My goal as an educator is to make the powerful framework of economics accessible and applicable for every student.

-I prioritize translating complex international trade theories into clear, relatable concepts, recognizing the diverse academic and cultural backgrounds of our students.
-By bridging formal economic language with intuitive understanding, I empower students to grasp foundational principles confidently.
-This approach aligns with the department’s emphasis on fostering a vibrant, collaborative community where students from varied backgrounds thrive.

-Active learning is central to my pedagogy.
-I integrate problem-solving workshops and collaborative exercises within my courses, encouraging students to apply theory to real-world contexts.
-This method not only deepens their analytical skills but also creates a supportive environment aligned with the university’s dedication to accessibility and inclusivity.
-Student feedback has consistently reflected appreciation for this dynamic, hands-on learning style and the encouragement to engage critically and creatively.

-Witnessing students transform complex ideas into meaningful insights underpins my commitment to empowering future economists.
-By cultivating an inclusive classroom culture that celebrates diverse perspectives, I contribute to the department’s mission to drive innovative research and societal progress.
-Ultimately, my teaching aims to equip students at UTM with the critical tools and confidence to analyze and influence the global economic landscape, embodying the university’s vision of a transformative, equitable education.
+My teaching philosophy is built on two principles: clarity and learning by doing.

+My first principle is to translate complex economic theories into clear, simple terms.
+Since the formal language of economics can be a barrier, I act as a translator, bridging the gap between technical jargon and students' everyday intuition.
+This means teaching in "two languages": formal and intuitive.
+For example, while tutoring student-athletes at SMU, I explain elasticity as the sensitivity of quantity demanded to price changes.
+I complement this with formulas and graphs to show how economists use these concepts, translating ideas into math for rigorous analysis.
+This approach helps students from all backgrounds grasp core concepts and build a strong foundation.

+Second, research shows that learning occurs through active engagement with the content.
+In my classroom, economic principles are treated as tools to be used, not facts to be memorized.
+When I taught an undergraduate Price Theory course, I dedicated a significant portion of each class to a hands-on workshop.
+During these workshops, students tackled problems individually or in small groups while I circulated through the classroom to offer targeted guidance and ask probing questions.
+At the end of each workshop, I review the exercise with the class, reinforcing concepts in a low-stakes environment where mistakes are learning opportunities.
+The student evaluations, which averaged 4.7/5, consistently showed that students learned more from this format and enjoyed it more than traditional lectures.
+Comments frequently highlighted the supportive environment where students felt comfortable asking questions, my willingness to help, and the time dedicated to in-class examples.

+The most rewarding aspect of teaching is witnessing students' growth.
+A highlight was when several student-athletes in my Price Theory course earned perfect scores on the final exam.
+Their excitement in mastering a subject they once found intimidating was a powerful affirmation of my philosophy: when complex ideas are made clear and students actively practice, anyone can excel.
+Ultimately, my teaching is driven by the goal of empowering students, transforming economics into a practical toolkit that equips them with the enduring ability to analyze the world around them.